stevenhorkey/alembic-kit/index.md

 ---
+title: Home
-title: What Is "Partial Perspectives?"
+title2: What Is "Partial Perspectives?"
 feature_text: |
-  ## Partial Perspectives
+  # Partial Perspectives
   An attempt to build sense and structure through simple online exercises and worksheets.
 feature_image: "/assets/images/headers/pp_.png"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."